OpenInternet/System_Administrator_Guide_Text/en/best_practices/staff_awareness_and_communications/index.md

 Understand the various profile of users in your organization (from program staff, to accountants, to editors or executive management), create data workflows for each profile to understand their unique business processes and apply a “User Centered Design” approach while creating policies.
 Policies created without the end-user in mind will lead to frustrated users finding “shortcuts” to circumvent security measures, leading to increased potential security holes that go unnoticed.

-Get end-user buy in while setting these policies to ensure that the solution will be successful and will not fail due to passive resistance, as ultimately “it’s about the users”- they need to understand the reasons as to why strict adherence to these policies will safe-guard them against malicious attacks and secure their data & communication.
+Get end-user buy in while setting these policies to ensure that the solution will be successful and will not fail due to passive resistance, as ultimately “it’s about the users”- they need to understand the reasons as to why strict adherence to these policies will safe-guard them against malicious attacks and secure their data and communication.
 Refer to Chapter 2 on recommended tech policies.

 #### 3.2 Identifying ‘Privileged’ Users ####

 Your organization’s Risk Assessment (Refer to Chapter 1) will identify users within the organization who need access to sensitive data.
 This will help you short-list the ‘privileged’ users in your organizations.
-They could include your organization’s executives, accounting staff, human resources staff, individuals working on high-stake projects such as business plans, financial forecasts, project strategies, donor & partner relationships or in a media organization, this could include the new reporters & editors.
+They could include your organization’s executives, accounting staff, human resources staff, individuals working on high-stake projects such as business plans, financial forecasts, project strategies, donor and partner relationships or in a media organization, this could include the new reporters and editors.
 Their common trait, from an organizational security perspective, is that they all have more access to sensitive organizational data, making them easier targets for cyber threats as compared to other non-privileged users.

-Since each user’s workflow & style differs, its imperative to create an individual security plan for them.
+Since each user’s workflow and style differs, its imperative to create an individual security plan for them.
 (Refer to Chapter 7 for best practices related to the *“principle of least privilege”*) These plans should receive their buy-in and address specific data access, storage, sharing and communication tools and protocols.
 Also, since scenarios keep changing, the security plan should address a methodology that they can adhere to while accessing risk and its impact.
 (Refer to Chapter 1 for the Risk Assessment plan).

 #### 3.3 Managing the Change ####